-- 14.10 Reflecting its position at the top of the retail hierarchy, Colchester Town Centre will be the focus for additional retail floorspace in line with the requirement in the NPPF to meet in full the demand for town centre uses.
-The 2016 Retail Study Update identified capacity for up to 12,100 sq m net sales of additional comparison goods floorspace by 2023, rising to 18,650 sq m net sales by 2033 (after allowing for existing commitments but not allowing for Tollgate Village if approved on appeal). - 14.11 The Council's Retail Study considers that Vineyard Gate is the Borough's best new town centre site and a prime opportunity to accommodate forecast capacity and need for new comparison goods retail floorspace (in the region of 10-15,000 sq m net).
-Development there will also include related leisure and food/drink uses to ensure the viability and vitality of the proposal.
-Such a scheme represents a significant opportunity to offer larger format shop units which would in turn help to enhance the town centre's attractiveness to consumers and 'claw back' expenditure from competing shopping destinations.
-To realise this opportunity, it will be important for the Council to continue to play a proactive role given the site's complex design, heritage and archaeological issues. - 14.12 Medium to longer term need for town centre use floorspace will also be addressed by redevelopment of the St. Botolph's and Priory Walk developments, providing potential opportunities for redevelopment of existing buildings and car parks.
+- 6.10 Reflecting its position at the top of the retail hierarchy, Colchester Town Centre will be the focus for additional retail floorspace in line with the requirement in the NPPF to meet in full the demand for town centre uses. - 6.11 Medium to longer term need for town centre use floorspace will be addressed by redevelopment of the St. Botolph's and Priory Walk developments, providing potential opportunities for redevelopment of existing buildings and car parks.
 At Priory Walk, which provides a key pedestrian link between Firstsite /St Botolphs and the core shopping area, redevelopment could improve the public realm and retail offer either through reconfiguration and refurbishment of the existing outdated centre, or by redevelopment.
-At St. Botolph's, the Council is actively pursuing a coordinated scheme for redevelopment of the outdated buildings and vacant land in line with long-standing Council objectives for the area to achieve a mixed-use development with a focus on leisure and related uses.
-The need for further floorspace will be kept under review and if required updated evidence will inform specific allocations within these areas and additional areas will be allocated within the Town Centre if necessary. - 14.13 Additional office floorspace to sustain the Town Centre will be supported at the adjacent Middleborough Local Economic Area as shown on the Policies Map.
+At St. Botolph's, the Council is actively pursuing a co-ordinated scheme for redevelopment of the outdated buildings and vacant land in line with long-standing Council objectives for the area to achieve a mixed-use development with a focus on leisure and related uses.
+The need for further floorspace will be kept under review and if required updated evidence will inform specific allocations within these areas and additional areas will be allocated within the Town Centre if necessary. - 6.12 Additional office floorspace to sustain the Town Centre will be supported at the adjacent Middleborough Local Economic Area as shown on the Policies Map.
 This is specifically safeguarded for the retention of office uses and also allows scope for redevelopment to provide additional purpose-built modern accommodation well-connected to Town Centre facilities.
 The area's edge of centre location means it would be considered to be sequentially preferable, if land was available, suitable and deliverable, to other potential locations for offices in the Borough.
-The Town Centre fringe areas also contain areas of existing employment floorspace at South

-St. Peters Street, George Williams Way and Southway which will be safeguarded to ensure the supply of well-located business use premises.
+The Town Centre fringe areas also contain areas of existing employment floorspace at South St. Peters Street, George Williams Way and Southway which will be safeguarded to ensure the supply of well-located business use premises.